John Sen Inches Thomson: Book

 In 1912, Inches Thomson's book, Voyages and Wanderings in Far Off Lands and Seas, was published by Headley Brothers, London.
 The book detailed Inches Thomson's experiences sailing the seas as a sealer and whaler, including his four months stranded on Macquarie Island.
 In addition to writing the text, Inches Thomson also completed several accompanying illustrations.
 The Scotsman Newspaper's review of the book opened with this gracious summary: "Mr. Thomson's all too brief narrative of the incidents on his voyages and wanderings must be given a high place among the literature of travel and adventure."
+The book was reprinted under the same title by gt gt niece, Rosy Fenwicke, in 2023 by Wonderful World publishers.

 Personal life

+Born John Thomson in 1844 in Alloa, Clackmannan, Scotland, His father was shipowner, Watson Thomson, whose first cousins Alexander and William founded The Ben Line.
+Several responses to 11 - 14 year old John's letters are reproduced in the 1850s letter collection, Sailing Upside Down Under by Blair Thomson in 2023.

+In 1862 aboard the Nelson, John (17) emigrated to New Zealand to join his brother Andrew in business.
+They set up the ship chandlery and ironmonger business, "Thomson Bros" which operated until the early-1890s.
+John was for many years responsible for the company's fleet of 21 'lighter' boats.
+The business set up the gas works for street lighting in Port Chalmers.
+Another innovation was establishing the second freezing works in Otago.
+When the partnership was dissolved in mid 1884, John moved to Melbourne where he patented the 'black box' forerunner, a maritime device for recording the course of a vessel and an improved pneumatic butter churn which sold well.